menus12/cml2-ccnp-labs/README.md

-# cml2-ccnp-labs
+# CML2 labs for CCNP
-Here are some labs from Cisco Networking Academy CCNP ENCOR curriculum
+Here are some labs from Cisco Networking Academy CCNP ENCOR curriculum.
+These labs were designed to use real hardware equipment so some commands might not be available

 You can use a free CML2 instance on DevNet Sandbox: http://bitly.com/freecml